Angevon-1/manual_baldursgate2_angevon/docs/BG2_readme.md

 [b]This readme expects you to have knowledge of both Archipelago and Manual.
 If you don't, please see [the Archipelago readme](\Archipelago_README.md) first![/b]

 Baldur's Gate 2: Shadows of Amn is a classic isometric-style RPG with a cast of memorable characters in the Forgotten Realms setting.
 It is among the handful of BioWare games that started the genre of “real-time with pause” combat mechanics later seen in Dragon Age.
-Since I'm no programmer, I decided to try my hand at making a manual for it to be used with Archipelago.

 Conveniently, BG2 has randomizers available, and an extensive, easy to use cheat console.
 This manual will require use of the cheat console and/or save editing, but the randomizers are optional.